Lorp/renderstack/README.md

 * Inspect the renderings!
 * Download the renderings to inspect them in more detail (not yet).

 The project seeks to add additional renderers.
-If your favourite renderer can be built in JavaScript or WASM, then it is welcome to be added to RenderRater.
+If your favourite renderer can be built in JavaScript or WASM, then it is welcome to be added to RenderStack.
 A [FreeType](https://freetype.org) renderer would be particularly welcome.

-## Running RenderRater on your own server
+## Running RenderStack on your own server

-The repo includes a ready-to-run version of RenderRater in the `dist` folder.
+The repo includes a ready-to-run version of RenderStack in the `dist` folder.
 To run it on your own server:

 1. Clone this GitHub repository.
 2. Place the contents of the `dist` folder somewhere on your server.
 3. With a browser, visit the `dist` folder on your server.

-## Building RenderRater
+## Building RenderStack

-To develop RenderRater, or even to edit the default list of fonts, you will need to build it.
+To develop RenderStack, or even to edit the default list of fonts, you will need to build it.
 We use [Parcel](https://parceljs.org) to bundle all the code into a single file, and the following instructions assume this:

 1. Install [node and npm](https://nodejs.org/en/download).
 2. Install [parcel](https://parceljs.org).